samieholmes01/samieholmes01/README.md

 - 👋 Hi, I’m Samantha
 - 👀 I’m interested in programming, systems and networks and IT in general (I am still studying)
-- 🌱 I’m currently learning Java (I am using Java on Linux to learn)
+- 🌱 I’m currently learning Java and I am practicing on Linux

 <!---